Prashant-108538-Soni/SharingData/README.md

 import 'package:flutter/material.dart';

-/// A customizable primary button widget following the application's theme.
+/// A reusable primary button styled according to the app's theme.
-/// This widget provides a reusable button component with a distinct primary
-/// style.
-It automatically adapts to the current theme's primary color
-/// and text color, ensuring a consistent look and feel throughout the application.
-/// The button takes a [title] string for its text label and an [onTap] callback
-/// function to define its behavior when pressed.
+///
+/// Displays a filled button using the theme’s `colorScheme.primary` color.
-/// An optional [icon] widget can be provided to display an icon before the title. class PrimaryButton extends StatelessWidget {
+/// Optionally supports an icon placed before the label text.
+/// Commonly used for high-emphasis actions across the app. class PrimaryButton extends StatelessWidget {
-  /// The text displayed on the button. final String title;
+  /// Text label displayed inside the button. final String title;

-  /// The callback function that is executed when the button is pressed. final VoidCallback onTap;
+  /// Callback executed when the button is pressed. final VoidCallback onTap;

-  /// An optional icon widget to display before the title. final Widget? icon;
+  /// Optional icon displayed before the text. final Widget? icon;

-  /// Creates a primary button widget. const PrimaryButton({
+  const PrimaryButton({
     super.key,
     required this.title,